cs-magic/exts_chrome_chatbot-exporter/README.md

 ## Motivation

-We always want to share our chat conversion to others.
+We always want to share our chat conservation to others.

 But the official way is not user-friendly.